feralcreative/harvest-sync/README.md

    - Ensures the task exists in the contractor account
    - Assigns the task to the project
    - Assigns the user to the project
-   - Creates the time entry in the contractor account
+   - Attempts to create the time entry in the contractor account
-5. **Skips duplicate entries** if they already exist
+   - If entry already exists (422 error), marks as "Duplicate" and skips
+   - Otherwise marks as "Created"
+5. **Returns summary** with final status for each entry

 ## Important Notes

-- The script will **not** delete or modify existing time entries
+- The tool will **not** delete or modify existing time entries
+- **Preview mode** checks for duplicates before syncing and shows accurate status
-- Duplicate entries (same user, project, task, date, hours) are automatically skipped
+- **Sync mode** automatically skips duplicate entries (same user, project, task, date, hours, notes)
+- Projects are matched by code if available, otherwise by name
 - Projects are created with default settings (billable by project, no budget)
 - Tasks are created as billable by default
-- The script processes only time entries for the employees configured in `.env`
+- The tool processes only time entries for the employees configured in `.env`
+- Time is displayed in hh:mm format (e.g., 1:08 for 1 hour 8 minutes)

 ## Troubleshooting